-Two years ago, Display Week rolled out an exciting new show awards program that enabled attendees and exhibitors to vote for their favorite exhibits and products on the show floor.
-The program was a big success and has been reinvented for our virtual exhibit floor format.
-(See below for a list of the 2019 winners.)
+In 2019, Display Week rolled out the People’s Choice Awards, an exciting new show program that enabled attendees and exhibitors to vote for their favorite exhibits and products on the show floor.
+The program was a big success and was reinvented for our virtual exhibit floor in 2021.

 LG Display Co., Ltd.

 Beijing STONE Technology Co., Ltd.

 Tianma America, Inc. 7.56-in. microLED (The world's first transparent microLED display with more than 60 percent transparency

 BOE Technology Group Co., Ltd. 65-in.
 UHD BD cell